EGO-Tech/starbase-ships/tourer/README.md

 - Auto generator rate script with adjustable minimum rate
 - Six T2 generators with two T2 fuel chambers and two spare rods on racks
 - Radiators that provide more than adequate cooling
-- Three medium with 12,000,000 units of propellant
+- Three medium tanks with 12,000,000 units of propellant
 - Propellant time and fuel time panels
 - 8 batteries
 - 22 T2 triangle thrusters providing forward thrust